-Kaanapali Beach: Maui’s Best Beach!
+Kaanapali Beach: How to Visit Maui’s Best Beach!

-Ka’anapali is also a great base for your Maui vacation.
+Located just north of Lahaina, Ka’anapali is also a great base for your Maui vacation.
 The beachfront is lined with resorts, and you have lots of options for dining, shopping, and excursions.

 On this website, we aim to provide all the information you need to visit Kaanapali Beach, from how to get here and where to park to where to stay and eat in Kaanapali, and all the fun activities you can enjoy here, and nearby.